preveyj/Udacity-FSWDND-Project-3/README.md

 	You can view JSON for individual objects with the following URLs: http://localhost:8000/api/category/<id>  where <id> is the ID of the category you want to view. http://localhost:8000/api/item/<id> where <id> is the ID of the item you want to view.

+	NOTE: The library used for creating the JSON endpoints does not resolve URLs with trailing slashes.
+Make sure to omit trailing slashes from API endpoint URL requests if you type them in by hand!

 Third-party code sources: